-Each county may submit 2 entries from each class.
+Each county may submit 2 entries total from 50375, 50376.

 Choose one of the following classes based on your interest and skill level.
-Each exhibitor must complete the first 2 sections, and at least 3 Real World Missions in the Ouads Away Curriculum and display a completed Mission Logbook.
+Each exhibitor must complete the first 2 sections, and at least 3 Real World Missions in the Quads Away Curriculum and display a completed mission logbook.